mollywang/NETS213-Crowdsourcing-HW6/report.md

 **Instruments we play**: synthesizer and our voices

 **Who we are**: We are four robots from the future that felt that we needed to bring some musical emotion to 2016’s boring repetitive music.
 We are strong believers that robots can make better music than humans!

+**Example Creation Task - Iteration 2**

+**Type of music**: Pop music

+**We are from**: Seoul, South Korea

+**Instruments we play**: Autotune

+**Who we are**: We are five 20 year old boys with the biggest number of teenage fans in South East Asia.
+We’ve signed over 1,000,000 autographs for pretty girls.
+We love dancing and are so grateful for our fans!

 Choosing to have contributors brainstorm band names was a slight deviation from the original experiment, but the nature of the task is very similar.
 Furthermore, we thought it would be interesting to see the variety of band names that we could get.